carpentries-incubator/lesson-gpu-programming/_episodes/03-numba.md

 ---
-title: "Accelerate your own Python code with Numba"
+title: "Accelerate your Python code with Numba"

 teaching: 30